Electromagnetic energy calibration of the SoLid detector with horizontal muons: Absolute calibration

 \subsubsection{Calibration method}

-Template models based on the \textsc{Geant4} energy distributions for the signal and background are used to interpret the AmBe calibration data following a method discussed in Section 3.4.2 in ~\cite{roy_thesis}.
+Template models based on the \textsc{Geant4} energy distributions for the signal and background are used to interpret the AmBe calibration data following a method discussed in Section 3.4.2 in Ref.~\cite{roy_thesis}.
 The original model described in the previous section is first smeared event-by-event with a normal distribution.
-The $\sigma$ parameter of the Gaussian represents the energy resolution of the detector.
-Each resulting distribution is further shifted by an absolute energy scale factor.
+Namely, each cube energy is randomly varied following a standard distribution with $\sigma_E/E$ = $15\%/\sqrt{E}$ as indicated by $^{22}$Na calibration results~\cite{roy_thesis}.
+Each resulting distribution is further scaled by an absolute energy scale factor.

 The calibration proceeds via a scan of the parameter space for both the $\sigma$ and the absolute energy scale factor to find the best pair of parameters.
-An unbinned event-by-event maximum likelihood fit is performed with the ROOT RooFit toolkit software \cite{Verkerke:2003ir}.
+An unbinned event-by-event Maximum Likelihood (ML) fit is performed with the ROOT RooFit toolkit software~\cite{Verkerke:2003ir}.
 For each pair, the transformed templates are converted to probability density functions, while the signal and background yields remain the free parameters of the fit.
 The negative logarithmic likelihood is used as a measurement of the goodness of fit.
 The method has been tested with ROSim data samples, separately for signal and background candidates first (see Figure~\ref{fig:ambe_rosim_sb_matching}) and then by combining them.
 The best fit is obtained for the pair of parameters (0.932, 14.9\%) and is reported in Figure~\ref{fig:ambe_fit_example_rosim}.